BioSchemas/bioschemas.github.io/pages/_tutorials/dde/update_profile.md

 {% include image.html file="/tutorials/dde/images/edit_description.jpg" alt="Editing the description of a property" width="30%" %}

 * Remember to save your work.
+You can save or load it locally to your browser's data at any time.
+{% include image.html file="/tutorials/dde/images/save-progress-1.png" alt="Save your progress" width="40%" %}{% include image.html file="/tutorials/dde/images/save-progress-2.png" alt="Save your progress" width="40%" %}
-The DDE editor will tell you if there is any property that still need validation rules
+* The DDE editor will tell you if there is any property that still need validation rules

 {% include image.html file="/tutorials/dde/images/validation_warning.jpg" alt="Validation warning" width="20%" %}